desihub/desiutil/doc/desiInstall.rst

     :command:`make install`.
 src
-    If a Makefile is not present, but a src/ directory is, :command:`desiInstall` will attempt to execute :command:`make -C src all`.
-This build type *is* mutually exclusive with 'make', but is not mutually exclusive with the other types. plain
+    If a Makefile is not present, but a src/ directory is, :command:`desiInstall` will attempt to execute :command:`make -C src all`. plain
     If no other build type is detected, the downloaded code is simply copied to the final install directory.

-**It is the responsibility of the code developer to ensure that these build types do not conflict with each other.**
+**It is the responsibility of the code developer to understand these build types and choose the one appropriate for the package being developed.**

 Determine Install Directory
 ---------------------------